ucll-vgo/csharp-intro/properties.md

 Now that `currentValue` is private, the only way to change its value is to go through `setCurrentValue`.
-Now `Counter` has full control over `currentValue`: if someone needs to happen each time `currentValue` changes, such as validation or notification, it can add this code to `setCurrentValue`.
+Now `Counter` has full control over `currentValue`: if something needs to happen each time `currentValue` changes, such as validation or notification, code can be added to `setCurrentValue`.
 Problem solved.

 Ideally, we would be able to start with the simple implementation (public field, no getter/setter) and, whenever the need arises,